thomasclarke1969/documentation/transition/ios/transition-guide.md

 - (LYRMessage *)newMessageWithParts:(NSArray *)messageParts options:(NSDictionary *)options error:(NSError **)error;
 ```

 Both `LYRMessage` and `LYRConversation` objects are now initialized with an `options` dictionary.
-For conversation objects, this feature allows developers to attach `metadata` to the conversation.
+This mechanism allows applications to supply initialization options to the model objects they are creating.
+For the time being, the only option available to conversation objects is to attach `metadata` to the conversation.
 For messages, this feature allows developers to set [push notification options](#push-notification-options).

 ## New Model Object Methods
 Methods that allow applications to take action upon Layer model objects (such as sending or deleting messages) have been moved from the `LYRClient` object onto the models themselves.